camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-data-binding.md

 }
 ```

-It is worth noting that group paths can be shared by multiple groups, as long as fields themselves do not conflict.
+Group paths can be shared by multiple groups, as long as fields themselves do not conflict.
 However, depending on your use case, it might make sense for your visual and data structure to match.

 ### Path configuration for dynamic lists